 Nice to meet you!

 Thanks for stopping by.
 I’m Sara, a doting cat guardian and budding gardener living in California’s San Francisco Bay Area.
-I’m on a mission to design for social impact and connect people across cultures through story and design.
+I’m on a mission to design for social impact and empower people with critical information that helps them make decisions about their organizations and communities.

-Before that, I was a Senior UX Content Designer at Sam’s Club, part of Walmart.
-I designed experiences for SamsClub.com, the Sam’s Club app, kiosks, points of sale and more.
-I led the business critical content strategy for membership, driving acquisition and retention for tens of millions of members.
+Previously, I was a Senior UX Content Designer at Sam’s Club, part of Walmart.
+I designed experiences for SamsClub.com, the Sam’s Club app, kiosks, points of sale, and more.
+I led the business critical content strategy for membership, driving acquisition and retention for tens of millions of members, and redefined our voice and tone guidelines through a rebrand.

 My proudest contributions at Sam’s Club include leading the creation of our UX team values as we grew from fewer than 20 to more than 60 teammates, contributing to our accessibility guidelines, and co-leading a grassroots effort to establish principles, guidelines and resources for building inclusive products, which reached more than 100 cross-functional teammates and achieved leadership support in 2020.